squids-io/website/content/en/docs/mysql-operator/Installation/operator-hub.md

-If your Kubernetes cluster is already running the [Operator Lifecycle Manager][OLM], the PostgreSQL Operator can be installed as part of [Grds MySQL for Kubernetes][hub-listing] that is available in OperatorHub.io.
+If your Kubernetes cluster is already running the [Operator Lifecycle Manager][OLM], the MySQL Operator can be installed as part of [Squids MySQL for Kubernetes][hub-listing] that is available in OperatorHub.io.

 [hub-listing]: https://operatorhub.io/operator/mysql